-I focus on how a novel or short story is adapted to film or another art form.
-I share my experiences working with Hollywood producers on a CBS television movie, and also my recent successful indie film Sweet Land.
-I also show clips from the 2016 operatic production of my novel, Memory Boy, then compare with scenes in the book.
-Fun stuff!
+I show how a novel or short story is adapted to film or another art form.
+I share my experiences working with Hollywood producers on a CBS television movie, and also my recent successful indie film Sweet Land–which now has new life as a fully staged musical.
+As well, my young adult novel Memory Boy was produced for opera by the Minnesota Opera.
+It’s fun talking about those adaptations.

 “Pathway to Publication”